Morning Parade

-Morning Parade was an English five-piece alternative rock band from Harlow, Essex that formed in 2007 before signing with Parlophone in 2010.
+Morning Parade were an English five-piece alternative rock band from Harlow, Essex that formed in 2007 before signing with Parlophone in 2010.
 Its self-titled debut album was released early in 2012.
 The line-up was composed of Steve Sparrow (lead vocals, piano and guitar), Phil Titus (bass), Chad Thomas (guitar), Ben Giddings (piano/synths), and Andrew Hayes (drums).
 The band broke up on 4 December 2014.

 Early days and formation

 Steve Sparrow and Phil Titus met as students at Burnt Mill Academy in Harlow.
 They later worked together as labourers.
 Steve then met Chad Thomas at Harlow College in 2003.
 The three formed an experimental rock band called Anotherstory which featured Sparrow on lead vocals, piano and guitar, Titus on bass and backing vocals and Thomas on guitar and piano.
 The other two members were Mike Pope (guitar) and Charles Gadsdon (drums).
 Gadsdon now owns artist management company, The QE Company.
 The group's first single, called Traffic, was released independently prior to breaking up in 2007.

 After the split, Sparrow toured the independent music scenes of Harlow and Bishop's Stortford.
-During this time, he met Andy Hayes and Ben Giddings, who became the final two members of Morning Parade that year.
+During this time, he met Andy Hayes (formerly of 13palms) and Ben Giddings, who became the final two members of Morning Parade that year.
 They started out away from the public eye, instead focusing on songwriting.
 When they began gigging in 2008 it took fewer than 20 dates before they were approached by a record label.
 The band eventually signed to Parlophone in May 2010.

 Their name stems from the days when Titus was working as a plasterer and Sparrow was his labourer.
 It required early morning starts and travelling, which they referred to as doing the 'morning parade'.